-Swim into crafting fun with these Finding Dory Craft Paper Plate Puppets (and Nemo too!).
-Easy Finding Dory Kids Craft Idea!
+Swim into crafting fun with these DIY Finding Dory Craft Paper Plate Puppets (and Nemo too!).
+An easy Finding Dory Kids Craft Idea for a Finding Dory party or play date!
 May contain commissioned links.

 Finding Dory Craft Paper Plate Puppets